Rule restricting ‘October surprise’ indictments to limit probes by independent SDNY

 The office, which handles some of the highest-profile cases, can’t deny that it has repeatedly tried to put the pinch on President Trump’s entourage.

 Over three years, prosecutors oversaw multiple investigations into Mr. Trump’s inner circle.
-They scorerd a guilty plea from his longtime fixer Michael Cohen and lodged indictments against two associates of his personal attorney, former New York Mayor Rudolph W. Giuliani, and, separately, former White House adviser Steve Bannon.
+They scored a guilty plea from his longtime fixer Michael Cohen and lodged indictments against two associates of his personal attorney, former New York Mayor Rudolph W. Giuliani, and, separately, former White House adviser Steve Bannon.

 Two probes, including one into the business dealings of Mr. Giuliani, are reportedly still active.